nryanov/nryanov.github.io/_posts/2023/2023-01-04-postgresql-log-shipping-replication.markdown

 psql -h localhost -p 5432 -d postgres
 ```

-As we didn't setup any user or database by default we can connect to the postgres database without any explicit credentials.
+As we didn't set up any user or database by default we can connect to the postgres database without any explicit credentials.

 After connection to the new primary is established we can create something:
 ```sql